left

 The third action plan for the years 2019–2021 partly continued or extended some of the previous actions but also contained new areas of development.
 The actions cover the gap principles of Professional responsibility, Dissemination, Exploitation of results, Evaluation/ appraisal systems, Transparency (Code), Career development, Value of mobility, Access to research training and continuous development and Supervision.

-Recruitment policy – Integral part of HSR4R process
+Recruitment policy – Integral part of HR Excellence in Research process

-OTM-R Policy – Open, Transparent and Merit-based Recruitment Policy is an integral part of the strengthened HRS4R process.
+OTM-R Policy – Open, Transparent and Merit-based Recruitment Policy is an integral part of the strengthened HR Excellence in Research process.
 The openness and transparency in recruitment and merit-based selection of talented researchers are the basis for successful recruitment and key principles in which LUT is adhered.
-LUT has regularly scrutinized its own recruitment processes and practices according to the OTM-R checklist and the latest internal review is completed in October 2022.
-The review revealed that the current recruitment practices are substantially developed in the most parts.
+LUT has regularly scrutinized its own recruitment processes and practices according to the OTM-R checklist and the latest update of OTM-R Policy was conducted in the beginning of year 2026.

 External assessment - keeping on the course

 The HRS4R process includes regular external assessments executed by the European Commission.
 An external assessment by peer review team making a site visit takes place every six years.
-The first on-site visit took place at LUT in May 2019.
+The first on-site visit took place at LUT in May 2019, and a new site is expected later in 2026.

 Contact information